open-AIMS/ereefs-visualisation-portal-static-website/README.md

     - [x] calendar year navigation needs some thought.
 Help section exists in order to explain the navigation problem around years (clicking the arrows doesn't actually change the year).
       - I don't think this needs a lot of explanation as once you use it, it becomes evident.
 I created a help article to replace the test on how to use the tool that previously existed on every page.
     - [x] consider implementing a drop down - this is a good idea but I think should be part of the backlog.
-  - [ ] make it obvious which months in calendar are links and which have no data.
+  - [x] make it obvious which months in calendar are links and which have no data.
-    - [ ] make the text bold just like the selected month (except without the background)
+    - [x] make the text bold just like the selected month (except without the background)
 - [x] footer
   - [x] add links to all logos
   - [x] `display: None` to middle of footer
 - [x] fav icon to match the ereefs logo
 - [ ] menu
   - [ ] menu should show you where you are with highlighting
+    - This is built in to quarto, but not for drop down menus.
+    - [x] visualisation portal menu should not be drop down and should take you to this page.
-  - [ ] project website could be renamed to something more clear to someone who is new to our website.
+  - [x] project website could be renamed to something more clear to someone who is new to our website.
+    - renamed to "Project Overview"
-  - [ ] CSIRO -> "CSIRO research portal"
+  - [x] CSIRO -> "CSIRO research portal"
-  - [ ] interactive data portal should direct to portal.ereefs.info
+  - [x] interactive data portal should direct to portal.ereefs.info
-  - [ ] visualisation portal menu should not be drop down and should take you to this page.
 - [ ] mistaken font [times new roman] on the depth drop down
+  - I'm not getting this font.
+Font should be "inherit" from inspecting the CSS.